Travel & Logistics

 sim_card

-Local SIM card Globe or Smart, 1 week data
+Local SIM card Globe or Smart, 1 week data (8 GB)

-Estimated Total Excluding flights (varies widely)
+Estimated Total 3-night stay, excluding flights

 Wedding meals and on-site transport are provided.
 Rates are approximate — live rates loading.